memgraph/docs/docs/how-to-guides/work-with-docker.md

 -v volume_name:volume_path
 ```

+Named volumes handle data permissions so there shouldn't be any issue with data
+permissions.

 Useful volumes you can specify while running Memgraph are:

 - `-v mg_lib:/var/lib/memgraph` - directory containing data, enables data